matloff/imagefraud/RLRNpar/README.md

 # RLRN Detection
 This is code uses a chroma-based method of feature analysis using Run Length Run Number (RLRN) endcoding.
 It trains an SVM (Support Vector Machine) based on this feature array from a user input of an entire database of images.
-The SVM trained with only 220 images will then be able to detect whether an input image is has any type of image fraud or not with 97% accuracy.
+(For example, the SVM trained with only 220 images will then be able to detect whether an input image is has any type of image fraud or not with 97% accuracy.)

 Example input:
 please, input the directory of the authentic and tampered training images as string: